-Compensation: $15/hr.
+Compensation: $14/hr, increased to $15/hr after 90 days.
 Individuals that stay for the length of the entire program year and receive a positive year-end review will receive a bonus of $1,000.

-Trainees will collaborate with a team of arborists to assist in community tree plantings and care with TreeKeepers, neighborhood leaders, volunteers, and other groups for the success of Openlands various urban forestry and community programs.
-Enrichment classes will teach trainees tree biology, tree identification, pests and diseases, tree climbing, among other subjects.
+Trainees will work on the Forestry Field Crew and maintain over 3,000 trees by mulching, watering, pruning and conducting other maintenance activities across the Chicago area.
+They will collaborate with a team of arborists to assist in community tree plantings with TreeKeepers, neighborhood leaders, volunteers, and other groups for the success of Openlands various urban forestry and community programs.
+Trainings and professional development opportunities will teach trainees hands-on skills, tree biology and identification, pests and diseases, among other subjects.

-- Willingness to work outdoors in inclement weather;
+- Tolerant to working outdoors in inclement weather and other environmental factors;

 - Must be punctual and responsible;